 Check out our huge directory listing of Mail Order Marijuana (MOM) Dispensaries that have all the devices you need for smoking weed the old fashioned way – by inhaling it.

 Cannabis edibles are food and beverages that are infused with marijuana.
-They are a delicious treat and are easy to dose out yourself based on the effect you want to experience
+They are a delicious treat and are easy to dose out yourself based on the effect you want to experience in the moment.
+Edibles also offer a lasting effect since it takes longer for the THC to release into your bloodstream when you eat or drink it.

 The one downside to consuming marijuana as an edible, as opposed to smoking it, is twofold: